ucsf-wynton/wynton-website-hpc/docs/hpc/software/scl.md

 # Software Collections (SCL)

-> [Software Collections (SCL)](https://en.wikipedia.org/wiki/CentOS#Add-ons_releases) is a CentOS repository that provides a set of dynamic programming languages, database servers, and various related packages.
-Provided software versions are [...] more recent than their equivalent versions included in the base CentOS distribution [...]
-Packages available from the SCL [...] can be optionally enabled per application by using supplied `scl` utility.
+[Software Collections (SCL)] provides software versions that are [...] more recent > than their equivalent versions included in the base Rocky 8 distribution.

 ## Available SCLs and their Packages